wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-saas-scoping-filters.md

 Scoping filters are defined by one or more **scope groups**, each of which hold one or more **clauses**.
 To see the clauses for a particular scope group, expand it by clicking the arrow to the left of the group name.

 A **clause** determines which users are allowed to pass through the scoping filter by evaluating each user’s attributes.
-For example, you might have one clause that requires that a user’s ‘state’ attribute be equal to Beijing, which means that only your Beijing users will be provisioned into the application.
+For example, you might have one clause that requires that a user’s ‘state’ attribute be equal to New York, which means that only your New York users will be provisioned into the application.

 ![Scoping Group Name][2]

 Each **scope group** starts with one mandatory **clause**, as shown in the screenshot above.
-This clause simply states that the user must first be assigned to the application before it’s evaluated by your scoping filters.
+This clause simply states that the user must first be assigned to the application before it’sevaluated by your scoping filters.
 This clause cannot be deleted or modified.

 You can add new clauses or new scope groups by pressing the appropriate button.
 You can give each scope group a name by editing its **Scope Group Name** property.